 Let us remember we are in a "fight to the finish" with our enemy.
 If we remain in a constant state of preparedness, the enemy will not catch us off-guard.
 At the end of our struggle we have a home prepared for us with other faithful soldiers of the cross.
 "Blessed are the dead who die in the Lord from now on.
 Yes, says the Spirit, that they may rest from their labors, and their works follow them" (Rev. 14:13).

 A detailed sermon outline on The Gospel Armor compares the armor worn by Roman soldiers to the "gospel armor" worn by Christians.
-Includes photos of Roman military uniforms from throughout the Roman empire (PDF file size: 868k)
+Includes color photos of Roman military uniforms and formations (PDF file size: 5.3MB)